Nexfinity/CakeyBot-Wiki/core/localization.md

    also common placeholders.
 4. If you need more context/info about how/where a string is used to provide an accurate translation, you can create a discussion or issue on the string.
-   Alternatively, you can join our [Discord](https://cakey.bot/discord), where a proofreader can provide further details and screenshots.
+   Alternatively, you can join our [Discord](https://cakey.bot/discord), where a reviewer can provide further details and screenshots.
 5. Do not translate commands.
 Cakey Bot only accepts base commands in English.
    For example if the translation string is `Usage: /userinfo <user>`, you can